-- Objective 2A benchmarks include evaluating monitoring locations and determining whether the collected data is sufficient to be analyzed along with traffic information to assess hot spots and health risk.
-The benchmarks also include providing information on the web page about monitors at sensitive receptor locations and making monitoring data available. - Objective 3 benchmarks include reviewing air monitoring data to ensure data is collected for all seasons and it covers and represents different areas within the community. - Objective 4 Objective B benchmarks include evaluating the data collected at sensitive receptor locations, determining whether data can be used for emission inventory and/or source analysis, and analyzing whether there are emission impacts from traffic and truck emissions. - Objective C benchmarks include reviewing air monitoring data to ensure data is collected for all seasons and it covers and represents different areas within the community. - Objective D benchmarks include increasing engagement in the area through attending community events, conducting polling to gauge awareness, and monitoring web page traffic.
+- Objective 2 benchmarks include evaluating monitoring locations and determining whether the collected data is sufficient to be analyzed along with traffic information to assess hot spots and health risk.
+The benchmarks also include providing information on the web page about monitors at sensitive receptor locations and making monitoring data available. - Objective 3 benchmarks include reviewing air monitoring data to ensure data is collected for all seasons and it covers and represents different areas within the community. - Objective 4 benchmarks include evaluating the data collected at sensitive receptor locations, determining whether data can be used for emission inventory and/or source analysis, and analyzing whether there are emission impacts from traffic and truck emissions.